mainkoon81/Study-Autonomous-Car-Prep-02/README.md

     return 0;
 }
 ```
-A C++ functions consists of a function **declaration** and a function **definition**.
+> C++ function consists of a function **declaration** and a function **definition**.
 Because C++ is statically typed, you need to specify the data types for the function input variables and the data type of whatever the function returns.
 <img src="https://user-images.githubusercontent.com/31917400/43340999-14442940-91d6-11e8-9f01-df132adc293c.jpg" />

-This function takes in a velocity and time.
+> This function takes in a velocity and time.
 These are multiplied together to calculate a distance.
+In C++, functions can only have one output.
 <img src="https://user-images.githubusercontent.com/31917400/43341711-3c3b3248-91d8-11e8-8649-10fde9952f70.jpg" />

-> In C++, functions can only have one output.
 > We can make up a type.
 What if we need **lists of floats** within a list?
 In C++, they are vectors of floats within a vector and called `vector < vector <float> >`.
 Let's call it 't_grid'.
 ```
 typedef vector < vector <float> > t_grid;